FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 If any of these claims fail to match expected values, the consumer should provide only minimal information to the client.
 Just as authentication servers should not reveal whether a failed login was due to an non-existent username or invalid password, you should return the same error message and status code, `403`, for any invalid token.
 This minimizes the information an attacker can learn by generating JWTs and sending them to you.

-If you are going use claims for further information processing, make sure you sanitize those values.
+If you are going to use claims for further information processing, make sure you sanitize those values.
 For instance, if you are going to query a database based on a claim, use a parameterized query.

 ## In conclusion